david26694/kungfu_pandas/docs/index.md

 * `count`: To easily count number of rows per group.
 * `mask`: To filter by applying a function on a row.
 * `agg_by_col`: To perform aggregations on a column grouping by another column.
+* `case_when`: Create a new series based on a series of case when statements.

 ## Installation